 It’s still surreal to listen to this song.
 Sample lyric:

 And I will try not to spit out a stream of clichés.

 Yes, I will try not to break the ties that bind me.

 I’ll probably forget if you don’t remind me.

 What the hell?!
-That doesn’t exactly sound like the sort of thing i would write these days.
+That doesn’t sound much like the sort of thing I would write these days.
 But damned if there isn’t something about it I still like anyway.
 Everything rhymes, it’s a love song, and yet it seems to fly by in half of the nine minutes it actually takes to play out.
 Maybe it’s the John Lennon-inspired slapback echo on the vocals and snare drum.
 Yeah…that must be it.
-In any case, I think this song will be one of the highlights of OUT-TAKES, MISFITS & OTHER THINGS.
+In any case, I think this song will be one of the highlights on OUT-TAKES, MISFITS & OTHER THINGS.